waldur/ansible-waldur-generator/README.md

       project:
         # This module type is is designed for standard resources that follow typical
         # CRUD (Create-Read-Update-Delete) patterns.
 You define the resource and
-        # map standard actions to your SDK's `operationId`s.
+        # map standard actions to your API's `operationId`s.
         type: crud

         # The value is used for user-facing strings (e.g., in error messages).